Bump stock: 2018 Final Rule

+2024 vacating of the 2018 Final Rule

+On June 14, 2024, the 2018 final rule by the Bureau of Alcohol, Tobacco, Firearms and Explosives was vacated by the Supreme Court of the United States in the decision for Garland v.
+Cargill (2024).
+In that decision, Associate Justice Clarence Thomas, writing for the six member majority, stated the 2018 final rule exceeded the ATF's statutory authority under the National Firearms Act of 1934 as a bump stock does not satisfy the Act's definition of machine gun.

 State

 Prior to the federal ban effective March 26, 2019, some states had taken action on their own to restrict ownership of the accessory.
 Since 1990, the sale of bump stocks has been illegal in California.
 They were banned in New York with the passage of the NY SAFE Act in 2013, and more explicitly banned in early 2019.
 The device's legal status is unclear in Connecticut, Michigan, Minnesota, and Puerto Rico.

 After the 2017 Las Vegas shooting

 In his final day as governor in January 2018, New Jersey Governor Chris Christie signed legislation making the gun accessory illegal in New Jersey.
 Massachusetts banned bump stocks after the 2017 Las Vegas shooting.

-In March 2018, following the Stoneman Douglas High School shooting, Florida enacted SB 7026, which, among other things, banned bump stocks.
+In March 2018, following the Parkland high school shooting, Florida enacted SB 7026, which, among other things, banned bump stocks.
 The portion of the legislation banning bump stocks took effect in October 2018; possession in Florida is a third-degree felony.
 Vermont passed a similar law in 2018, which went into effect in October 2018; possession in Vermont is a misdemeanor.
 Delaware, Hawaii, Maryland, Washington, Washington D.C., and Nevada have also banned bump stocks.

 Some states that do not ban bump stocks may have localities that ban them, such as Northbrook, Illinois (April 2018); Boulder, Colorado (May 2018); and others.